 What to do if you are concerned about a child.

 If you believe the child is in immediate danger, call the police on 999

-- If any parent has a concern, come and see the Designated Safeguarding Lead - Miss Deborah Coggin or the Deputy Designated Safeguarding Lead - Mrs Sarah Noble in school at any time.
+- If any parent has a concern, come and see the Designated Safeguarding Lead - Miss Deborah Coggin or the Deputy Designated Safeguarding Lead - Hannah Enticknap ( from May 2023) in school at any time.
 Our Pre-school Supervisor, Sharon Hill is our EYFS DSL.

 - If any parent or member of the community has a substantial concern about any child, the West Sussex County Council ‘Integrated Front Door’ number is 01403 229900

 - The West Sussex Safeguarding Children Partnership can be contacted on

 and here is a link to their website https://www.westsussex scp.org.uk